How should you prepare your business for the Artificial Intelligence (AI) revolution?

 The list goes on: quote-to-cash service Apttus uses contract management to speed up their contract processing to close sales faster; Google uses AI to provide better search results, cool its computers and translate languages, and artificial intelligence company Human aims to curb suicides on public transport using the technology.

 Other examples represent revolutionary change in their sector.
-Microsoft recently announced the creation of an entirely new healthcare division with artificial intelligence solutions at its core.
-As The Times reports: “the team’s research could include developing predictive analytic tools, and personal health information systems, as well as using AI to target interventions.”
+In 2017, Microsoft announced the creation of an entirely new healthcare division with artificial intelligence solutions at its core.
+As The Times reported: “the team’s research could include developing predictive analytic tools, and personal health information systems, as well as using AI to target interventions.”

 A disruptive force